Nonvanishing of products in $v_2$-periodic families at the prime $3$: The height 2 connective image-of- J spectrum

 \begin{prop} For $d$ congruent to $27$ modulo $72$, the group $\pi_d \j^2$ is $3$-torsion. \end{prop}

-Part of our proof of this proposition uses a general fact about multiplication by $v_1$ in synthetic spectra modulo $3$.
-As we will use this fact multiple times throughout this article, we state and prove it now.
+One can prove this by studying $\al_1$-multiplication in this degree, but we prefer another route to set up some notation for later.
+Part of our proof uses a general fact about multiplication by $v_1$ in synthetic spectra modulo $3$.
+As we will use this fact multiple times, we state and prove it now.

 \begin{lemma} Let $X$ be a synthetic spectrum and $f\in \pi_{k,s} X$.
 Then we have the equality